sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/bible/README.md

 Exodus seems to be place about 900 - 1100 years after Noah's Flood.
 See the folder about Noah's flood.

+## "catastrophe of Sodom and Gomorrah"

+"two daughters of Lot, who hid with him in a cave after the catastrophe of Sodom and Gomorrah, believed that they and their father were the only survivors in the land" Velikovsky pg 148 WIC

 ## Chan - 3 cataclysms?

 Chan believe there are 3 cataclysms recorded in the Bible: *"Did you understand that there are three cataclysms recorded in the Bible?
 Noah’s, Adam and Eve’s, and the one before that?
 If you missed it, check Genesis II."* [2]